xamarin/web-tests/README.md

 tool instead of the actual test suite.
 The framework then automatically registers all the dependencies.

-For an example, see Xamarin.WebTests.Console.dll.
+For an example, see Xamarin.WebTests.TestProvider.dll.
 The main test suite is Xamarin.WebTests.dll, which is a PCL, so it needs a platform-specific implementation.
 Yon can either use

-$ mono --debug Xamarin.AsyncTests.Console.exe --dependency=Xamarin.WebTests.Console.dll Xamartin.WebTests.dll
+$ mono --debug Xamarin.AsyncTests.Console.exe --dependency=Xamarin.WebTests.TestProvider.dll Xamartin.WebTests.dll

 or